jcalazan/docker-django-local/README.md

     - rabbitmq

 # NOTES:
 #   - The C_FORCE_ROOT variable allows celery to run as the root user.
+Don't do
+#     this in production.
 flower:
   image: jcalazan/django
   environment: